 Land held for resale consists of property obtained by the Agency in a defined redevelopment area with the intent that it will be transferred to either the City or a developer in accordance with development agreements.
 The Disposition and Development Agreements provide for transfer of property to developers after certain redevelopment obligations have been fulfilled.
-The property is accounted for at the lower of cost or an agreed-upon sales price if a disposition agreement has been made with a developer.
+The property is accounted for at the lower of cost, assessed value (if a recent assessment has been obtained) or an agreed-upon sales price if a disposition agreement has been made with a developer.